LMorales41/hangman-react/README.md

 TriviaChat Lab is installed/working, and when you send any message the chatbot responds with “I am da response!”

+- Click the "use as template" button to make your own copy of the repo
-- Clone the repo, then do `yarn`, then start expo with `yarn expo start`
+- Clone your repo, do `yarn` to install packages, and start expo with `yarn expo start`
-- You won't need to do any coding for this checkpoint.
-Just find the correct line of code to uncomment
+- **You won't need to write new code for this checkpoint.
+Just find the correct line of code to uncomment**

 ![Screenshot_2023-07-13 16 01 04_4SN0hZ](https://github.com/Snap-Engineering-Academy-2023/ChatBot-Lab/assets/7607483/5fed5962-6296-4abb-a80a-aea5322cfbeb)

 ## Checkpoint 2

-Your first piece of simple chat logic works, so that when the user says “Yes” the chatbot asks a question, and if the user says anything else the chatbot politely tells the user to say “Yes” to start.
+Your first piece of simple chat logic works, so that when the user says “Yes” the chatbot asks a question, and if the user says anything else the chatbot politely tells the user to say “Yes” to start. *Now you're writing code!
+You'll mostly be adding to the `respondeToUser()` function*

 ![Screenshot_2023-07-13 15 59 56_yKNkTt](https://github.com/Snap-Engineering-Academy-2023/ChatBot-Lab/assets/7607483/f85b92f6-4cf6-4ecd-a684-6019dfaf05ab)